francishero/Tiny-Python-3.6-Notebook/python.rst

 Introduction
 ==============

-This is not so much an instructional manual, but rather notes, tables, and examples for Python syntax.
-It was created by the author as an additional resource during training, meant to be distributed as a physical notebook.
-Participants (who favor the physical characteristics of dead tree material) could add their own notes, thoughts, and have a valuable reference of curated examples.
+This is a basic Introduction to the python language.
+I will use this as a guide for the CESS data structures and algorithms.
+This is a guide to learn python quickly and move on to data structures and algorithms.

 Running Python